soywod/neverest/README.md

 CLI to synchronize, backup and restore emails, based on [`email-lib`](https://crates.io/crates/email-lib).

-*This GitHub repository is only used for improving the visibility of the project and for building [releases](https://github.com/soywod/neverest/releases).
-The real sources are located on [SourceHut](https://git.sr.ht/~soywod/neverest-cli).*
+*⚠️ This repository is only used for improving the visibility of the project and for building [releases](https://github.com/soywod/neverest/releases), it does not contain any source code.
+This is not a mirror: real sources are located on [SourceHut](https://git.sr.ht/~soywod/neverest-cli).*

 ![screenshot](https://pimalaya.org/neverest/cli/latest/screenshot.jpeg)